ffund/real-time-embedded-systems-lab/1-blinky/README.md

 Make sure to leave at least 2GB of extra space on your Ubuntu partition or your USB device, for persistent files.

 If you are using the Ubuntu Live USB approach and are having trouble, the TAs can help you create your Live USB.
 Bring a 4GB or larger USB key to TA office hours for assistance.

 You should be comfortable with the Linux shell (terminal).
 If you're not, there are plenty of materials online that can help you get up to speed.
 [Here is one tutorial you can try](http://cli.learncodethehardway.org/book/).
 You don't need to completely master the terminal, but you shouldn't be scared if you're expected to use it.

 Once you are in your Ubuntu 14.04 environment and are ready to start, you'll need to install some tools.

 #### Get comfortable with `git` and Markdown

 First, you will install `git`.
-Git is the most widely adopted version control system for software development, and we're using it in this course to share code with you and receive your submissions for grading.
+Git is the most widely adopted version control system for software development, and we're using it in this course to share code with you and to receive your submissions for grading.

 To install `git`, open a terminal and run:

     sudo apt-get install git

 We recommend setting up key-based authentication in order to use  `git` with private repositories on Bitbucket.
 You can find instructions for setting this up [here](https://confluence.atlassian.com/pages/viewpage.action?pageId=270827678).

 Once that's done, you can get a local copy of your fork as follows.
 Open a terminal and run:

     git clone git@bitbucket.org:USERNAME/el6483-NETID.git

 where `USERNAME` is your Bitbucket username and `NETID` is your NYU Net ID.
 (You should have named your fork `el6483-NETID`.)
 You can also find this address on the Bitbucket home page for your repository:

 ![Find SSH URL](http://i.imgur.com/VsbpZet.png)